BadBoy0170/BadBoy0170/README.md

 **`Cybersecurity Analyst & AI Enthusiast | Digital Defender | Code Cracker & Network Fortifier`**

 Hello there!
-I'm Kunal (pronounced "Koo-nal" - yes, like "cool" but with a twist).
+I'm Kunal (aka "badboy17" - yes, like "cool" but with a twist).
 I'm a cybersecurity professional who believes that the best defense is a good offense, and the best offense is understanding your enemy better than they understand themselves.
 - **Resume:** [want to know me more](https://drive.google.com/file/d/1P1ELlYk4vHN1-UsGXJS3yxBifsgsgjDg/view?usp=drive_link)

 ###  **What I Do**